Sigil-Ebook/PageEdit/README.md

 This app is working and fundamentally complete.

-It requires Qt 5.12.3 or later.
+It prefers Qt 5.12.6 or later.

 To build after cloning the repo

 You will need cmake version 3.0 to build:

-Make sure the qt tools and libraries from Qt 5.12.3 are in your path<br>
+Make sure the qt tools and libraries from Qt 5.12.6 are in your path<br>
 `export PATH=~/QT512/bin:${PATH}`

 You build in a separate directory and not in the source directory.